queenisabaer/isbaner-vineyard/README.md

 ### Code

-- The css code for the responsive picture gallery was taken from the tutorial bei [Rüdiger Alte](https://www.imarketinx.de/artikel/responsive-image-gallery-with-css-grid.html)
+- The css code for the responsive picture gallery grid was taken from the tutorial bei [Rüdiger Alte](https://www.imarketinx.de/artikel/responsive-image-gallery-with-css-grid.html)

 ### Media